udem-dlteam/ribbit/README.md

 # Ribbit

-A small and portable Scheme implementation that supports closures, tail calls, first-class continuations, a REPL and AOT and incremental compilers.
+A small, portable and extensible Scheme implementation that supports closures, tail calls, first-class continuations, a REPL and AOT and incremental compilers.
 All that for a run time footprint around 4 KB!

+Ribbit currently supports 9 targets such as *JavaScript*, *Assembly (x86)*, *C*, *Python* and *POSIX Shell*, with more to come !

+For more information about Ribbit, you can look at our papers in the [paper section](#ressearch-and-papers) or check out [all supported targets](#supported-targets)

+## Try it now !

 You can [try the REPL with a minimal library here](https://udem-dlteam.github.io/ribbit/repl-min.html) or [try a more featureful version here](https://udem-dlteam.github.io/ribbit/repl-max.html).